In this article, we will quickly address Video Marketing for Realtors (real estate agents) and video marketing for real estate in general.

 When reading from a script, you will seem robot and less authentic.

-Use bullet points and talk on those points.
+Use bullet points and talk about those points.

 Other Advanced Tips: